Ancora Io, (Part 22) Genny I

-"I always thought you Wicca could magic money out of thin air."
+Sara nodded, approving the sentiment, but thought to follow up with "I always thought you Wicca could cast a spell that would magic money out of thin air."

-"Magic is a bit more subtle than just clicking your fingers."
+"Magic is a bit more subtle than spells and clicking your fingers."

 "Well, how do you do it?"

 "Let me tell you a secret.
-For starters, we do not have a spellbook."
+For starters, we do not use spells."

 Sara gasped, "But your shop is called 'Genny's Herbs and Home Spells' - doesn't..."

 "People come in expecting to get some magic words they can speak, and the world will change.
 Can't talk 'em out of it.
-But magic is subtle and requires a bit more effort.
-The trick is to find ways of visualizing outcomes - and those visualizations that work get written into a witch's own Book of Shadows."
+But magic is subtle and requires a bit more effort."

 "Can you give me an example?
 I would love to learn how."
 Sara was quite attracted to the idea of acting for the community good and had already thought of a couple of clever ways of avoiding the problem of appearing to act selfishly.
 "I would love to set up a shelter for, um, lost animals.
 Like cats and squirrels."
-Sara was torn about whether she should have mentioned the little dragon but then reminded herself that she was simply out looking for chocolate bars and teaspoons.
+Sara was torn about whether she should have mentioned the little dragon but then reminded herself that she had left her problem with at home promising she would return with chocolate bars and teaspoons.

 Genny was pleased with the interest and poured them a second coffee with a bit of cinnamon and chocolate added for effect.
 She brought a small bag with a couple of items and laid them down on the table beside them.